gcallah/Rationalism/Yarvin/yarvin.md

 # What to make of Curtis Yarvin

 How should a Christian rank political regimes?
-Judging along what is merely one access, it is clear that a Christian should order, from best to worst, regimes
+Judging along what is merely one axis, it is clear that a Christian should order, from best to worst, regimes
 that:

 1. Actively support a Christian life.